mkhaled87/clypse_fpga/README.md

 # The ApoCLypse FPGA Bitcoin Miner

 ## Background
-This is forked from [JustinTArthur/apoclypsebm](https://github.com/JustinTArthur/apoclypsebm) with the aim to modify it to work with OpenCL-ready FPGA Accelerators.
+This is forked from [JustinTArthur/apoclypsebm](https://github.com/JustinTArthur/apoclypsebm) modified to work with OpenCL-ready FPGA Accelerators.

 ## Maintainers and Donations